dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

 > | Azure service principal client id     | `az ad sp list --filter "displayName eq 'ocp4win'" \| jq -r '.[].appId'` | `$az_app_id`   |
 > | Azure service principal client secret | `az ad sp create-for-rbac \| jq .password`                           | `$az_app_password` |

-Refer to above table when prompted by the installer for values.
+Refer to the above table when prompted by the installer for corresponding values.
 A JSON file will be created in `~/.azure/osServicePrincipal.json` from the values you provide, but it may be easier and less surprising to just generate it before creating the install config.
 Let's do that instead.

 * Create service principal json file from the values previously captured.